 Insider tip: If you really want to maximize your time, take a few moments to look at the schedule as soon as you arrive and plan out your day based on the activities in each village.
 You should be able to go from one activity to the next if you have a plan!

-What I appreciate about the Pearl Harbor Aviation Museum is that it brings history to life for kids who might not “get it” when touring the U.S.S.
-Arizona Memorial.
+What I appreciate about the Pearl Harbor Aviation Museum is that it brings history to life for kids who might not “get it.”

 Insider tip: Ask about a docent tour.
 You’ll hear so many fascinating stories about Pearl Harbor!

-A lot of families I meet online ask me where they can swim with sharks on Oahu.
-I usually point them to Sea Life Park.
+A lot of families ask me where they can swim with sharks on Oahu.
+I usually point them to the Hawaiian Sea Life Park.

-Located about 30 minutes from Waikiki, Sea Life Park is a popular destination for families who want to get up close and personal with some of Hawaii’s friendliest animals.
+Sea Life Park is a popular destination for families who want to get up close and personal with marine animals.
+It’s located about 30 minutes from Waikiki.

 They have a bunch of programs where you can swim with dolphins, sea lions, learn about penguins, and even pet a Manta Ray.